The Bonfire of the Vanities (film)

-The Bonfire of the Vanities is a 1990 American satirical black comedy film directed and produced by Brian De Palma, and starring Tom Hanks, Bruce Willis, Melanie Griffith, Kim Cattrall, and Morgan Freeman.
+The Bonfire of the Vanities is a 1990 American satirical black comedy film directed and produced by Brian De Palma, and starring Tom Hanks, Bruce Willis, Melanie Griffith, Kim Cattrall and Morgan Freeman.
 The screenplay, written by Michael Cristofer, was adapted from the bestselling 1987 novel of the same name by Tom Wolfe.

 The film was panned by critics and underperformed at the box office, grossing just $15.6 million against its $47 million budget.
 The controversies surrounding the film were detailed in the 1991 book The Devil's Candy: The Bonfire of the Vanities Goes to Hollywood, by Julie Salamon.

 Plot

 Sherman McCoy is a Wall Street bond trader who makes millions while enjoying the good life and the sexual favors of Maria Ruskin, a Southern belle gold digger.
 Sherman and Maria are driving back to Maria's apartment from JFK Airport when they take a wrong turn on the expressway and find themselves in the "war-zone" of the South Bronx.

-They are approached by two black youths after Sherman gets out of the car to move a tire out of the road.
-He jumps back into the car and Maria guns the engine in reverse, running over one of the teenagers and they drive away.
-Sherman initially wants to report the incident to the police, but Maria immediately talks him out of it, fearing that their affair would be publicly exposed.
+Sherman and Maria are approached by Henry Lamb and Roland Auburn, two black youths, after Sherman exits the car to move a tire from the road.
+He jumps back into the car and Maria guns the engine in reverse, running over Henry and they drive away.
+Sherman wants to report the incident to the police, but Maria talks him out of it, fearing public exposure of their affair.

-Meanwhile, alcoholic journalist Peter Fallow, anxious for a story to make good with his editor, comes upon the hit-and-run case as a rallying point for the black community calling upon Jewish district attorney Abe Weiss, who is the Bronx District Attorney seeking re-election.
-According to Judge Leonard White, almost all of DA Weiss' prosecutions end up with black and Puerto Rican defendants going to prison and Weiss is seeking a white defendant for purposes of convincing the minority-majority community that he is worth re-electing.
+Alcoholic journalist Peter Fallow, anxious for a story to make good with his editor, comes upon the hit-and-run case as a rallying point for the black community and calls on Abe Weiss, the Bronx District Attorney seeking re-election.
+Almost all of DA Weiss' prosecutions end up with black and Puerto Rican defendants going to prison and Weiss is seeking a white defendant for purposes of convincing the predominantly ethnic community he is worth re-electing.

-Weiss recognizes the press coverage inherent in prosecuting the callow Sherman, who has been discovered as the owner of the car, and therefore presumed to be the hit-and-run driver, in order to cultivate the image as an avenger for the minorities and be propelled to the mayorship of New York City.
-As Sherman is brought to his knees, New York City fragments into different factions who use the case to suit their own cynical purposes.
+When the callow Sherman is identified as the owner of the car, and presumed hit-and-run driver, Weiss feels the press coverage of Sherman's prosecution will translate into the necessary support from visible minorities to become mayor of New York City.
+As the trial goes on, New York City fragments into different factions using the case to suit their own cynical purposes.